MichaelABryant/portfolio/README.md

 # [US Vehicle Accident Severity EDA and Data Cleaning](https://github.com/MichaelBryantDS/accident-severity)
 - Performed an exploratory data analysis on a 1 GB dataset consisting of 2.9 million accident records and 47 variables
 - Cleaned data by imputation and by finding missing data through a Python library and API
-- Prepared data can be used to make models for predictioning accident severity based on date, time, and weather for emergency response services
+- Prepared data can be used to make models for predicting accident severity for emergency response services based on date, time, and weather

 <div align="center">